 Your health and your gut health are closely tied.
-The trillions of bacteria that line your GI tract contribute to your immune system, you brain’s function, and risk factors for heart disease, obesity, and type 2 diabetes.
-With its critical role, how can you make sure to take care of your gut?
+The trillions of bacteria that line your GI tract contribute to your immune system, brain function, and risk factors for heart disease, obesity, and type 2 diabetes.
+Given its critical role, how can you ensure that you take care of your gut?

 Unsurprisingly, what you eat plays a pivotal role in the health of your gut microbiome.
 Eating a diet rich in fruits and vegetables, whole grains, and probiotics gives your microbiome what it needs to thrive.